DEA Controlled Substances Guide

 - Signature of two authorized employees of the registrant,

 - The DEA form 41 is not required to be submitted to the DEA, unless requested to do so.
 However, the Form must be kept as a record of destruction and be available to the registrant for two years.

 Method of Destruction

 The method of destruction must render the controlled substance to a non-retrievable state.
 When multiple controlled substances are comingled, the method of destruction should be sufficient to render all controlled substances non-retrievable.
-Refer to 21 CFR 1317.90 for more information.
+These requirements are specified in 21 CFR 1317.90.
 Several commercial products are available to render controlled substances non-retrievable.
 Some examples include:

 - RX Destroyer

 - Drug Buster